 Enter details in under 3 minutes

 California is one of the country’s most solar-friendly states.
-It’s working toward a goal of running on 100% renewable energy by 2025, and it usually leads the United States in solar capacity—generating enough to power 5.4 million homes.
+It’s working toward a goal of running on 100% renewable energy by 2045, and it usually leads the United States in solar capacity—generating enough to power more than 5.8 million typical homes in 2022.

-If you’re considering making the switch, we spent more than 700 hours researching leading installers to help you find the best solar company in California.
-We recommend SunPower because of its outstanding customer service, extended warranty options, and additional tiered protection plans.
-Sunrun is another great choice, as it offers unique leasing and budgeting options.
-We also recommend Momentum Solar if you want a seamless installation process.
+If you’re considering making the switch to solar power, we spent more than 770 hours researching leading installers to help you find the best solar company for your needs in California.
+We recommend Sunrun Solar if you want a seamless installation process.

 Compare Solar Companies Across California

-We compared solar companies in California using our rating methodology to determine which provide the best all-around services and products.
-SunPower and Sunrun scored near the top due to their solar panel selections, additional service options, and positive reputations across review sites such as the Better Business Bureau (BBB).
+We compared solar companies in California using our rating methodology to determine which provides the best all-around services and products.
+Sunrun scored near the top due to their solar panel selections, additional service options, and positive reputations across review sites such as the Better Business Bureau (BBB).

 Company Star Rating Warranties Payment Options Link